GoobyFRS/bluebotpc-web/index.md

 - Daily and Weekly Backups to ensure business continuity and easy rollbacks!
 - Automatic Server Security Patches and Plugin Updates.
 - Cloud Firewalls to reduce possible attack vectors.
-- Unlimited Bandwidth.
 - 7 Data Centers in the United States and Canada!
 - 17 Content Delivery PoPs!
+- Unlimited Bandwidth.
 - S3 Object Storage.

 [Managed WordPress Plans!](https://bluebotpc.com/pages/wordpress) - [Why Host With BlueBotPC?](https://bluebotpc.com/pages/features)

 ## Business Services

 I have the knowledge, resources, and network of partners to guide your business through growing IT needs.
-Leverage our knowledge of Networking, the Cloud, and Incident Management to guide your business into 2023 and the future. **All work is backed by a 30 day guarantee. $100/hour**
+Leverage our knowledge of Networking, the Cloud, and Incident Management to guide your business into the future.
+Let me help you capture growth with Technology. **All work is backed by a 30 day guarantee. $100/hour**

 - General IT Consulting
 - Network and Security Engineering